 Lenin had luck and had one set of obstacles.
-He Lenin had luck and had one set of obstacles.
 He had not the Italian obstacles, and it is perfectly useless to seek the specific weight of one man's achievement on the false supposition that he was solving a different problem from that with which he was, or is, actually concerned.
 THE OLDER CULTURE, "Patine."

-I have, you may say, lived among the more refined spirits of my epoch, not for the purpose of writing memoirs to the effect that " on this brilliant occasion there were present . . . etc. . . ." but because stupidity bores me and I have never yet found the intellectual pace too swift or the mental dynamite too high for my still unsatisfied appetite.
-Book learnin' has little or nothing to do with intelligence, nevertheless until I came to Italy I have fallen, especially among practising writers.
-It so happens that in the case I have in mind one of the disputants was a professor (not of Latin) and the other had translated some William Blake into Italian; though very few of his compatriots have discovered it.
-Naturally neither of them had heard of economics.
+I have, you may say, lived among the more refined spirits of my epoch, not for the purpose of writing memoirs to the effect that "on this brilliant occasion there were present . . . etc. . . ." but because stupidity bores me and I have never yet found the intellectual pace too swift or the mental dynamite too high for my still unsatisfied appetite.